beagleboard/librobotcontrol/README.txt

 See the wheezy_archive branch for Wheezy-compatible code.

-Installation Instructions and Black or Blue
+Installation Instructions for Black or Blue

 1) 	Flash your BBB to the latest stable Debian Jessie version.
    	Images and instructions avialabe here: